 As with virtually all Khmer temples, Prasat Muang Singh is a model of how the Khmers saw their celestial universe.
 The central construction represents Mount Meru, the domain of the Gods, and was separated by seven concentric moats and ramparts, which represented mountain ranges and wild seas.
 The temple is made of laterite, as are the ramparts and remaining walls.
-Although their arms have been broken off over the years (perhaps by Thais fearing retribution from the Khmer built icons?), images of Avolokitesvara and Prajnaparamita -- both Mahayana Buddhist bodhisattvas -- are still located in the inner sanctuaries and add to the mystical air.
+Although their arms have been broken off over the years, images of Avolokitesvara and Prajnaparamita -- both Mahayana Buddhist bodhisattvas -- are still located in the inner sanctuaries and add to the mystical air.

-The restoration undertaken at Prasat Muang Singh was quite speedy and as a result, controversial.
+The restoration undertaken at Prasat Muang Singh began in 1974 and was quite speedy and as a result, controversial.
 Accurate records were not taken and some of the reconstruction work is considered not true to form.

 How to get there